-#2: Get Help – You Don’t Have To Do This Alone
+Partner Returning To Work Tip #2: Get Help Don’t Do This Alone

 Your partner might be heading back to work, but that doesn’t mean you have to be on solo baby duty, keep up the house and make meals.
 This is especially true if your partner has only a few days to be home with you.
 In the early days and weeks, you’re still physically recovering, as well as learning to care for this new baby; you can’t be expected to handle everything.

 Consider hiring a postnatal doula to help during the first few days your partner is gone.
 If you have friends or family itching to spend time with your new little one, ask them to bring coffee, empty the dishwasher, or help fold the laundry.
 If you have older children, set up play dates or visits with their favourite aunts.
 Look into organising a meal train, so friends and family can support you with a meal.
 It really does ‘take a village to raise a child’, and although most of us no longer live in villages, the meaning is the same.

 Partner Returning To Work Tip #3: Have A Sleep Plan